Debs0007/Debs0007/README.md

 - 👋 Hi, I’m @Debs0007
 - 👀 I’m interested in ...
 Tech
-- 🌱 I’m currently learning ...
+- 🌱 Bagged a BSC in ...
 Statistics
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Debs0007/Debs0007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.